Tejasri-123/DOCEREE-HACKTHON/README.md

 we proposed solution for the given problem statement involves using the Random Forest algorithm to solve the problem.
 Random Forest is a versatile and effective machine learning algorithm that is well-suited for classification tasks, making it an appropriate choice for predicting healthcare specialization.

-I got 98% accuracy for this HCP_Predictions and 91% accuracy for the Taxonomy_Predictions
+we got 98% accuracy for this HCP_Predictions and 91% accuracy for the Taxonomy_Predictions